wavemaker/docs/website/blog/2020-06-24-wavemaker-mobile-filepicker.md

 ## Solution

 A Cordova plugin was created (with open source license) by WaveMaker team to address the above problems.
-Please visit (https://github.com/wavemaker/wm-filepicker-plugin)[https://github.com/wavemaker/wm-filepicker-plugin] to know more about the plugin.
+Please visit [github repo of the plugin](https://github.com/wavemaker/wm-filepicker-plugin) to know more about the plugin.

 #### WavaMaker mobile apps automatically upgraded to use this file picker